sbmlteam/sbmlteam.github.io/site/content/_index.md

 <hr>

-No matter how you use SBML, we invite you to sign up for news updates via either the [RSS news feed](/news/index.xml) for SBML.org, the [@sbmlnews Twitter feed](https://twitter.com/sbmlnews), or the very low-volume [sbml-announce](https://groups.google.com/forum/#!forum/sbml-announce) mailing list.
+No matter how you use SBML, we invite you to sign up for the SBML discussion group, [sbml-discuss](https://groups.google.com/forum/#!forum/sbml-discuss).